vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 ======================
-ViSimpl User Interface
+SimPart User Interface
 ======================

 ---------------------------
-ViSimpl Application Toolbar
+SimPart Application Toolbar
 ---------------------------

 The application bar presents several icons to perform actions such as opening datasets, showing or hiding panels and configuring the colors of the visualization (:numref:`figA`).